What is MTM?

 Risks of MTM in the stock market

-Some of the risk factor of mtm in the share market is as follows:
+Some of the risk factors of MTM in the share market are as follows:

 • For traders and investors, the MTM process can result in significant losses because it can be unpredictable and erratic.